avishekdutta14/iMAGine/README.md

 5. samtools- Li H, Handsaker B, Wysoker A, et al. The Sequence Alignment/Map format and SAMtools.
 Bioinformatics.
 2009;25(16):2078-2079. doi:10.1093/bioinformatics/btp352
 6. metabat2- Kang DD, Li F, Kirton E, et al. MetaBAT 2: an adaptive binning algorithm for robust and efficient genome reconstruction from metagenome assemblies.
 PeerJ.
 2019;7:e7359.
 Published 2019 Jul 26. doi:10.7717/peerj.7359
 7. checkM- Parks DH, Imelfort M, Skennerton CT, Hugenholtz P, Tyson GW.
 CheckM: assessing the quality of microbial genomes recovered from isolates, single cells, and metagenomes.
 Genome Res.
 2015;25(7):1043-1055. doi:10.1101/gr.186072.114

+## Disclaimer

+This tool and the suggested workflow is strictly intended for educational and academic purpose.
+The results for different tools might vary depending on the input dataset.